-In the recent years (2008 - 2019) the plants also reported emissions from non-carbonate carbon (organic carbon).
-The percentage of organic carbon to the raw material has been low (average content of 0.17%) and the respective emissions constituted the 1.74% of total emissions from cement production in 2013.
+In the recent years (2008 - 2020) the plants also reported emissions from non-carbonate carbon (organic carbon).
 In 2014 submission, there was a recalculation of emissions for the years prior to 2008, using the overlap methodology in order emissions from non-carbonate carbon sources (TOC) to be taken into account for the whole time series.

-For reasons of consistency between both the previous years and the other countries, the activity data of the more recent years (2005-2019) are still expressed in kt of clinker produced.
+For reasons of consistency between both the previous years and the other countries, the activity data of the more recent years (2005-2020) are still expressed in kt of clinker produced.